ocattau/ocattau/_posts/2018-12-07-DIA-protocol-and-next-steps.md

 [my new DIA protocol](https://github.com/RobertsLab/project-pacific.oyster-larvae/blob/master/DIA_2015/protocol/DIA-protocol.md)

 All of this is being performed on Woodpecker in FTR 209, Roberts' Lab.
 All of the materials, and output files are in ```/Desktop/grace/Bri-line```
+After all is finished, I'll upload to OWL or GitHub repo... probably GitHub repo is the best...

 ### DIA next steps
 From Lindsay: